FilmStar/Scantraq and Excel

 |

-somewhat standard in spectroscopy, these formats are not generally familiar to
+somewhat standard in spectroscopy, these formats are unfamiliar to

-FilmStar DESIGN and MEASURE (Scantraq) save directly in binary .xls format and do
+FilmStar DESIGN/MEASURE (Scantraq) save directly in .xls and .xlsx format

 |